crypt0grapher/pulsar/README.md

 ## Proposed Architecture

-The solution consists of following components:
+The prototype solution consists of following components:

 1. **Ethereum Light Client.**
     - _Objective:_ proving the value of a specific storage slot at a given block in a trustless manner.